jmnyarega/Playground/Factory/Readme.md

 ## Factory Method
 - It is a creational design pattern that provides an interface for creating objects in a superclass, but allows superclass to alter the type of objects that will be created.
+- In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.

 ## Structure